 - 2. Conduct complete, year-end physical asset inventories and when practical, tagging of assets with an inventory tag/identification number. - 3.
 Reconcile the year-end physical inventory of capital assets to the depreciation listing and the general ledger control accounts. - 4.
-Establish policies and procedures regarding the use and tracking of significant assets that do not meet the City's capitalization policy.
+Establish policies and procedures regarding the use and tracking of capital and other significant assets (e.g. vehicles, equipment, fuel inventory).